maikelordaz/Eters-SimpleStorage/README.md

 # ETHERS DEPLOYS

-This is a solidity to demonstrate the usage of ethers and Ganache to deploy:
+This is a solidity to demonstrate the usage of ethers and Ganache to deploy, there are mor than one deploy contract to show different features

 ## :rocket: INSTALLATION